 Cigna will have sole discretion to seek such recovery from any person to, or for whom, or with respect to whom, such services were provided or such payments made by any insurance company, healthcare plan or other organization.
 If we request, you shall execute and deliver to us such instruments and documents as we determine are necessary to secure the right of recovery.

 Cigna, without consent or notice to you, may obtain information from and release information to any other Group Health Plan with respect to you in order to coordinate your benefits pursuant to this section.
 You must provide us with any information we request in order to coordinate your benefits pursuant to this section.
 This request may occur in connection with a submitted claim; if so, you will be advised that the other coverage information, (including an Explanation of Benefits paid under the Primary Group Health Plan) is required before the claim will be processed for payment.
 If no response is received within 90 days of the request, the claim will be denied.
 If the requested information is subsequently received, the claim will be processed.

-Right of reimbursement
+Subrogation and right of reimbursement

-The Cigna option does not cover:
+The Cigna Option does not cover:

 - Expenses for which another party may be responsible as a result of liability for causing or contributing to the injury or illness of you or your Family Member(s).

 - Expenses to the extent they are covered under the terms of any automobile medical, automobile no fault, uninsured or underinsured motorist, workers' compensation, government insurance, other than Medicaid, or similar type of insurance or coverage when insurance coverage provides benefits on behalf of you or your Family Member(s).